ayush03dev/global-execute/README.md

 # GlobalExecute
 A plugin which will execute a command on all servers connected to BungeeCord.

-# Server Administrators
 This plugin is available to download. https://www.spigotmc.org/resources/globalexecute.15732/

+# Update (26/03/2016)
+Native version changed to MC 1.9.

+# Update (24/03/2020)
+I will be adding more features to this resource soon.
+DM me on Spigot.

-# Updates (24/03/20)
+# Update (26/03/2020)
-I am working to completely revamp this project in this quarantine period!
+Changing the native version to MC 1.15.